ULHPC/tutorials/sequential/basics/README.md

 logfile logs/state*.parallel.log or it will think it has already finished!
 ```

-A quick look in parallel on `htop` report in the second terminal/screen windows demonstrate the usage of only 4 cores as expressed in the slurm job (`--ntasks-per-node 4`):
+A quick look in parallel on `htop` report in the second terminal/screen windows demonstrate the usage of only 4 cores as expressed in the slurm job (`--ntasks-per-node 4`).
+Below image was taken when executing on iris.

 ![](images/screenshot_htop_gnu_parallel_j4_interactive.png)